Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Case Study

-where $F$ is a predictive cumulative distribution function with finite first moment, $y$ is the verifying observation, and $X$ and $X'$ are independent random variables with distribution $F$ \citep{GneitingRaftery2007}.
-If $F = \delta_x$ is a point measure, the continuous ranked probability score reduces to the absolute error, $|x - y|$.
-If $F = F_{\rm ens}$ is an ensemble forecast with members $x_1, \ldots, x_M \in \real$, we interpret it as an empirical measure and compute the continuous ranked probability score as
+where $F$ is a predictive cumulative distribution function with finite first moment, $y$ is the verifying observation, and $X$ and $X'$ are independent random variables with distribution $F$ (\citeauthor{GneitingRaftery2007}, \citeyear{GneitingRaftery2007}).
+If $F$ corresponds to a point measure $\delta_x$, the proper continuous ranked probability score reduces to the absolute error, $|x - y|$.
+If $F = F_{\mathrm{ens}}$ is an ensemble forecast with members $x_1,\ldots, x_M \in\real$, we interpret it as an empirical measure and compute the continuous ranked probability score as

 We furthermore find the absolute error for the point forecast given by the median of the predictive distribution, which is the Bayes predictor under this loss function \citep{Gneiting2011}.
 Forecasting methods then are compared by averaging scores over the test set, with smaller values indicating better predictive performance.